Skip to main content Skip to footer

 AI-powered optimization includes:

-• AI blocks for optimization: categorize requests by priority, summarize performance data, and extract relevant details from briefs.
+• AI blocks for optimization: Categorize requests by priority, summarize performance data, and extract relevant details from briefs.

 • Resource allocation: AI suggests optimal team assignments based on skills, availability, and workload.

-• Risk identification: portfolio risk insights scan boards, flagging potential issues by severity for proactive resolution.
+• Risk identification: Portfolio risk insights scan boards, flagging potential issues by severity for proactive resolution.

 Enable seamless team collaboration